alq278lab/recipe/README.md

-# recipe - test changes
+# recipe - with receipe title and summary